learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/NumPy.md

 print(zeroToTwo) # '[0 1 2]'

 # Creating a linearly spaced array
-zeroToEightEven = np.linspace(0, 8, 5) # This means to divide the range from 0 to 8 (inclusive) into 5 points, dividing the space between each part linearly. print(zeroToEightEven) # '[0.
+# This example divides the range from 0 to 8 (inclusive) into 5 points, dividing the space between each part linearly.
+zeroToEightEven = np.linspace(0, 8, 5)
+print(zeroToEightEven) # '[0.
 2. 4.
 6. 8.]'

 # Creating an array of random values of type 8-bit integer